How Trends and Leaders Shape the Workplace of the Future

 A study was carried out to explore methods for improving the understanding and practice of design as a means of self-discovery, intersubjective dialogue and cultural development.
 Using MIT as a laboratory and case study...

-Craftsmanship, Culture and Technology in Workplace Strategy: Building a creative and efficient environment for your company
+Craftsmanship, Culture and Technology in Workplace Strategy: Building a Creative and Efficient Environment For Your Company

-The Young Executives of the Italy-America Chamber of Commerce invite you to a conversation with workplace design and strategy experts:
+A conversation with workplace design and strategy experts:

 Scott Francisco, Pilot Projects Design Collective